adplabs/PigeonKeeper/README.md

 ### Processes and Edges ###

-* Process B depends on Process A means...^KA must be completed in order for B to start
+* Process B depends on Process A means...
+A must be completed in order for B to start
 * Example: B uses data fetched by A
 * Since we associate processes with vertices, we describe dependencies between the processes with directed edges!